ipfabric/docs/docs/IP_Fabric_API/authentication.md

 **Access Token**

-: An access token is a [JSON Web Token (JWT)](https://jwt.io/) as per RFC-7519, signed using SHA-256 with RSA encryption.
-The token expires in 30 minutes since being generated, and it can't be revoked during its lifetime.
+: An access token is a [JSON Web Token (JWT)](https://jwt.io/) as defined by RFC-7519.
+To ensure security, these tokens are digitally signed using HMAC-SHA-512 with a unique, randomly generated secret.
+Each token expires 30 minutes after generation and cannot be revoked during its lifetime.

 : ??? info "What is inside an access token?"